Localities and offices close to recognize Juneteenth in Hampton Roads

 The following day, New York Gov. Andrew Cuomo followed Virginia in making Juneteenth a paid holiday for state employees saying that now more than ever, it is important to recognize the date.

-Here is a list of Hampton Roads closures in observance of Juneteenth.
+Here is a list of Hampton Roads closures on Friday, June 19, in observance of Juneteenth.

 Chesapeake